The Trump Administration has launched a massive assault on our climate, our public health and our environment.

 President Trump may be having trouble getting Congress to adopt his agenda, but he has more control over federal agencies.
 The Trump Administration is taking dead aim at regulations that protect people’s lives, livelihoods and communities – including regulations that protect our public health and environment.
 Fortunately, no president can roll back regulations by fiat.
 The Trump Administration must go through the same process that’s used for making regulations, and that process gives everyone the opportunity to participate.

 The Trump Administration has targeted many EPA regulations to be weakened or outright eliminated.
-Save EPA is tracking these actions, and providing talking points to help (below) for commenters who want to resist the Trump agenda.
+Also targeted are related rules of other agencies.
+Save EPA is tracking these actions, and providing talking points to help commenters who want to resist the Trump agenda.
 As the people these regulations are designed to protect, we need to be loud and clear that these protections are important to us.
 We can’t afford to be silent while President Trump tries to take the U.S.A. backwards to a time of dirty air, polluted waters and contaminated land.

 Rollback of Clean Water Act Protections

 The Trump Administration wants to remove Clean Water Act protections from two million miles of waterways and millions of acres of wetlands.
 Rollback of this rule would put drinking water at risk for 117 million Americans.